tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

 The client is split into many packages, to enforce three separation
-lines: shell vs economic protocol, Unix dependent vs JavaScript compatible, and library vs command line interface.
+lines: shell vs economic protocol, Unix dependent vs JavaScript compatible, and library vs command-line interface.

   - :package:`tezos-client-base` defines the client context, which is an object whose methods allow for: accessing a wallet of keys,